remotesynth/certifiedfreshevents/content/speakers.md

 draft: false
 ---

-We have been fortunate enough to have some of the world's best speakers speak - either online or in-person.
-This isn't just a boast - check them out!
+We've been fortunate to welcome an amazing list of technology and development experts as speakers - both online or in-person.
+This isn't just a boast - check this list out!

 {{< speakers >}}